bbc/dsrp_bbcavs10k_distribution/README.md

         subtitles/redux/

             subtitles files (.xml)
 			Note 03/08/2023.
 We have been made aware some subtitles files appear to be empty.
 We are currently looking into the cause of this.
 If this may cause a problem, please contact us for an update.
-In the meantime, users are reminded that subtitles can be extracted from the .ts file using open source tools (see below).
+In the meantime, users are reminded that subtitles can be extracted from the TS file using open source tools.

         tsinfo/redux/